cilium/cilium.io/src/posts/2020-11-10-cilium-19/index.md

   - Maglev
   - bandwidth management
 ogImage: ogimage.png
-ogSummary: `
-We are excited to announce the Cilium 1.9 release.
+ogSummary: "We are excited to announce the Cilium 1.9 release.
 A total of 2816 commits have been contributed by a community of 251 developers, many of whom made their first contributions this cycle.
-Cilium 1.9 brings with it several brand new features`
+Cilium 1.9 brings with it several brand new features"
 ---

 ![](intro.png)